curityio/oauth-mobile-web-sso/README.md

 ./deploy.sh
 ```

-A URL of the following form will be output, and called from the mobile app:
+A URL of the following form will be output:

 ```bash
 The internet base URL is: https://c7b9-2-26-158-168.eu.ngrok.io
 ```

-Internet URLs of the following form are available from a mobile emulator or device:
+Applications running on mobile devices or emulators will then call URLs of this form:

 | Component | Internet URL |
 | --------- | ------------ |